Why We Love The Maldives…

 The Maldives’ proximity to the equator ensures a balmy climate year-round, but the best time to visit is during the dry season, which runs from December through to April.
 During the dry season, you can expect blue skies and for the temperature to crank up to around 30°C – perfect for avoiding the cold spells back home!

-Many of the hotels/resorts are set up for international travellers, offering plug adapters and varying plug types.
+On the Maldives the power plugs and sockets are of type D and G however many of the hotels/resorts are set up for international travellers, offering plug adapters and varying plug types.
 Please let us know if we can check on the plug-type with your accommodation.

 The Maldivian Rufiyaa is the currency of the Maldives, but the best currency to take to the Maldives is either the Euro or the Dollar.
 Although many islands/accommodations allow payment via card.